 The world of bidding on government projects can seem daunting!
 For one thing, there are a myriad of bid document types, and to make things worse, similar or identical document types often have different names or abbreviations, depending on the preferences of the entity that issued them.
 In addition to the standard Request For Proposal (RFP), one might come across RFIs, RFTs, RFBs, RFQs, IFBs and more.
-In an effort to clear up some of the confusion, today we’re focusing specifically on the RFI.
+When it comes to RFP versus an RFI, what is the difference?

 A Request for Information, or RFI, is often used by government entities (states, municipalities, government agencies, etc.) when the solution to a particular problem isn’t immediately apparent.
 Thus, an RFI is published solely in order to gather information from potential vendors on how a particular issue might be solved.

 As opposed to an RFP , the purpose of an RFI is not to solicit bids and hire a vendor to actually solve the issue.
 In fact, some RFIs will include language explicitly stating that it is not an invitation to bid.
 Rather, it’s more of a hypothetical exercise to understand what the possible solutions might be.
 As such, the questions in an RFI are typically high-level, broad and somewhat open-ended.

 An RFI will typically describe an issue/problem, and ask for expertise regarding how to solve it.
 For example, a typical RFI might include a statement such as:

 “The County is seeking information from qualified firms who can provide digital content services that will enable public libraries to lend popular audiobooks and e-books via the library’s website.
 The responses resulting from this RFI will be utilized by the County to develop an understanding of market available options.”